Nate-BadScienceFiction/logic-engine-experiment/README.md

 - Reference: Knowledge Base Engine public source code repository (coming)

 ## Status in a Nutshell:
-- The engine code is in "beta."
-As I described [here](https://ai.gopubby.com/my-brief-history-of-ai-coding-e9b0accc1593): "I hope to place...
-"Cyclops Storm" Prolog...(into) a public GitHub repository later this year.
-But I think it really needs to be accompanied by an application that clearly demonstrates its capabilities.
-If you have any favorites (something that Claude Code and I might be able to develop), leave your thoughts..."
+- (4/09/2026) The engine code is in "beta."
+As I detail [here](https://ai.gopubby.com/my-brief-history-of-ai-coding-e9b0accc1593): I hope to place Cyclops Storm Prolog into a public GitHub repository in 2026.
+I think it really needs to be accompanied by an application that clearly demonstrates its capabilities.
+If you have any favorites (something that Claude Code and I might be able to develop), leave your thoughts."

 ## Docs: